21717 Managing in a Multicultural World

 Other resources

 1. Preparing for the first class: Like all subjects, there are a series of preparation activities that you are asked to complete before the first class.
 These won't take more that 45 minutes.
-See the 'How to prepare for the first class' in the 'Getting started' module at the subject Canvas website for details.
+See the 'How to prepare for the first class' in the 'Getting started' module at Canvas for details.

 2. Additional learning materials: The Briefing Notes include details of some targeted (optional) academic reading articles.
 The details of these (including some information to help you understand their relevance to the subject content) can be found at the back of the Briefing Notes, while the articles themselves can be downloaded via the Reading List at Canvas.